 Create a communication plan

 - Use Zoom to schedule regular online office hours.
-Be sure to turn on the “waiting room” setting to ensure a first-come, first-served approach.

 - Consider community-building check-ins if it makes sense for your course type.
 Examples include hosting a Zoom session or sending a pre-recorded video message to students in Canvas.